maksbotan/nginx-overlay/README.md

 Older ebuilds will use unstable (~) keywording while experimental ebuilds lacks any keywording.
 Please adjust your portage configuration accordingly.
+Only bugfixes will be backported.
+If you're interested in newer 3rd party modules, consider moving to the latest available version.

-If you choose to use this overlay as your preferred provider, please take note that this repository does not follow gentoo's ebuild versioning conventions (`-r1` or similar bumps).
+If you choose to use this overlay as your preferred provider, please take note that this repository might not follow gentoo's ebuild versioning conventions (`-r1` or similar bumps).
 Keep track of the repository changelog and rebuild if relevant.